Sweden-bashing

-Sweden-bashing refers to criticism of the Swedish government, the Swedish people or Sweden as a whole.
+Sweden-bashing refers to criticism of the Swedish government, the Swedish people, the Swedish language, or Sweden as a whole.
 The opposite of Sweden-bashing is Suecophilia.

 In academia

 In proposing the use of the term "Sweden-bashing", historian Dr. Carl Marklund posited the phenomenon as follows:

 The often cited exemplarity of Sweden among progressive countries worldwide—due to its Third World solidarity abroad as well as its social policies at home—also made it the subject of an admittedly marginal, but vocal genre of diagnosis and criticism, first from conservatives, later from liberals, that can be termed "Sweden-bashing."
 Key themes in this genre include allegedly totalitarian tendencies in the Swedish welfare state as well as a supposedly anti-Western bias in Swedish Cold War neutrality.

 Sweden-bashing was used in the 1960s U.S. presidential election between Eisenhower and John F. Kennedy.
 In 1960 while addressing the Republican National Committee, President Eisenhower described Sweden as a cautionary tale about socialism and government intrusion into the affairs of individuals.
 He described Sweden as engaging in an "experiment of almost complete paternalism", and cited what he said were allegedly high rates of alcoholism, suicide, and divorce, as well as a "lack of ambition".

 Although American criticisms of Swedish welfare policies were initially received with skepticism among Swedish conservatives, they gradually became accepted as part of a "shift to the right" in Sweden's self-image and perception abroad.
 He wrote that this "underscor[ed] how originally distant actors, marginal discourses and random events may be amplified through transnational circulation of ideas and images", and noted that some regarded the shift to the right as evidence of a counter-strategy by business interests to oppose the radical left of the 1970s, or as a "purposive elite strategy of political communication."